anasty17/mirror-leech-telegram-bot/README.md

 ### Yt-dlp
 - Switch from youtube-dl to yt-dlp and fix all conflicts
 - Yt-dlp quality buttons
-- Ability to use specific yt-dlp arg for each task
+- Ability to use specific yt-dlp option for each task
 - Fix download progress
 ### Database
 - SQL Database support